DvMr312/DvMr312/README.md

 My goal is to become a cybersecurity engineer specializing in ethical hacking and to contribute to pragmatic, security-focused solutions for systems. <br><br>

-“Open to collaboration, internships, or entry-level opportunities in cybersecurity and ethical hacking.”
+<em> “Open to collaboration, internships, or entry-level opportunities in cybersecurity and ethical hacking.” </em>

 Fun Facts:
 - I enjoy shooting sports and traveling 🎯🛫,